 Bats are amazing animals.
 Without them, our ecosystem would be out of balance.
 Every bat eats thousands of insects nightly.
 During the day, bats roost, allowing food to digest.
 This allows them to lower their metabolisms and conserve energy while they sleep.

-An entry point is where someone or something can enter a space.
-For bats, entry points can be smaller than an inch in diameter.
+Bats can squeeze through a hole smaller than an inch in diameter.
+If you see a hole the size of a dime, a bat can use it.
 What humans may see as a small crack, tear, rip, or break in a building, bats see as an entryway.

 Bats are not able to create an entry point.
 They aren’t strong enough to do so.
 They have clever ways of getting indoors, however.
 As bats fly at night, scooping insects into their mouths and wings, they search for places to roost.
 As they pass by your home, barn, or shed, they use temperatures to determine where to stay.

 It can be challenging to find bat entry points due to their small size.
+Bats stain the arears around entry points.
+The stains are from the oils on their fur.
+The rub marks are yellow-brown to a dark brown or blackish color and can appear glossy.
+The accumulation of guano in gutters or shingles is another sign of a bat entry point.
 Some may be in locations you cannot access physically or see just by looking.
 Therefore, hiring an expert is recommended.

 To understand how bats get into a house or how bats get into an attic, you must learn more about building structures.
 The outside of your home is a barrier to the inside.
 A break in that barrier allows a bat indoors.
 Below is a list of places to check for entry points on your property: